So different, and yet so alike. Performance management and Formula 1

 F1’s ”unwritten rules” apply to performance management

 ”A star” is not made in one race – Performance is evaluated at each race, but also throughout the season.
-Similarly, when evaluating performance at the end of the review period, one should focus on different elements, such as intermediary results, projects involvement and productivity, not just end of the year results.
+Similarly, when evaluating management performance at the end of the review period, one should focus on different elements, such as intermediary results, projects involvement, and productivity, not just end of the year results.

 Peer ranking – Formula 1 is a sport where only the best of the very best participate.
 So, you have your top performers and yet, there is still a ranking between them.
 At the end of a race, only 3 will make it to the podium and get doused in champagne.
 When employees or managers complain about the ranking system, they need to be reminded about Formula One, as it is the best example when it comes to peer ranking.